CQC - How digitisation can

 Sekoia instils best practice by ensuring that all information required to deliver care is made available at the point of care itself.
 In addition, we also ensure that all Tasks are designated to staff based on their qualifications and thereby their role within the organisation.
 This ensures an effective work routine allowing for timely completion of all care duties by competent staff.

 Sekoia ensures that all necessary information pertaining to legislation such as the Mental Capacity Act and the Deprivation of Liberty Safeguards is made available in Instructions.
-Though the Observations application, there is also a provision for recording all DoLS requested in order to allow for a transparent system that reflects service users consent, in line with relevant legislation and guidance.
+Through the Forms function, there is also a provision for recording all DoLS requested in order to allow for a transparent system that reflects service users consent, in line with relevant legislation and guidance.
 The Plans feature may also be used for this purpose.

 Sekoia ensures that Health Measurements such as residents weights, blood sugar levels etc. may be recorded and observed over a period of time in the form of charts/graphs in order to easily identify patterns or fluctuations.
-The system also has a provision for recording daily fluid intake.
+The system also has a provision for recording and calculating fluid intake in real-time and measuring this against the daily individual target.
 Also within observations staff are able to record any dietary concerns such as loss of appetite, excessive food intake along with consumption of any other substances that may have adverse effects for the service user.
 These could include sugar, alcohol etc. Observations may be tailored depending on the service users’ specific dietary requirements and stipulations.
 Recording and monitoring data on all these fronts will ensure the resident care tailored to their needs and choices.

 Sekoia ensures in its own way that the service user receives a personalised experience from their system.
 This is done by making sure that the service user has their own pictures of people or things that are of their choice, displayed as a screensaver in their room.
 The system also allows them to have access to their favourite radio stations which could continue to play in the backdrop of their room.
 Also, should the service user have the capacity to do so, they are able to play games on their screen.
 They are also able to use a messaging service to their family and receive messages if they wish to do so.
 All these technology-enabled features reinforce to the service user that their needs, choices and preferences are at the centre of our focus and it is our duty to ensure these are catered to in the best way possible.